 Both hyponatremia and hypernatremia may result in seizures and eventually coma as neuromuscular synapses are unable to fire appropriately.
 A severe manifestation results in coma.

 Decreased muscle strength often manifests as decreased or absent deep tendon reflexes.
 Any patient with muscle weakness should have their airway status monitored.
 Patients with decreased LOC also are at risk for aspiration.

-Patients with fluid excess, especially exhibiting signs of increased intracranial pressure are given Mannitol (Osmitrol), an osmotic diuretic which causes excretion of only free water.
+Patients with fluid excess, especially exhibiting signs of increased intracranial pressure, are given Mannitol (Osmitrol), an osmotic diuretic that causes excretion of only free water.
 This medication decreases fluid volume and results in increased osmolarity of the plasma.

-Acutely hyponatremic patients with serum sodium <130 mEq/L who are asymptomatic, are usually treated with a 50 mL bolus of 3 percent saline (ie, hypertonic saline) to prevent the serum sodium from falling further.
+Acutely hyponatremic patients with serum sodium <130 mEq/L who are asymptomatic are usually treated with a 50 mL bolus of 3 percent saline (i.e., hypertonic saline) to prevent the serum sodium from falling further.
 However, do not give hypertonic saline if the hyponatremia is already autocorrecting due to a water diuresis.
-Autocorrection can be suspected if the cause of hyponatremia has been reversed, urine output has increased, and the urine is dilute.
+Autocorrection can be suspected if the cause of hyponatremia has been reversed, urine output has increased, and urine is dilute.

-Patients with fluid deficit hyponatremia will often be given a small volume hypertonic solution such as 3% IV saline.
+Patients with fluid deficit hyponatremia will often be given a small volume of hypertonic solution, such as 3% IV saline.
 These solutions increase the osmolarity of the plasma and shift fluid from the ICF to the ECF.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.